How do COGS work?

 - Click on an existing Expense, or the New Expense button

 - If editing an existing Expense, click the Edit button

 - Under Expense Settings (on the right), click on Cost of Goods Sold

 - Check the box off to mark it as COGS

 - A new option will appear, asking if you'd like to remember the Expense Category selected as COGS for all future Expenses - this is optional

 - Click Done to finish.

-If you've chosen to mark Expenses in this Category as COGS, all future Expenses assigned to this Category will automatically be marked as COGS for you.
+- Categories marked as COGS will result in all future Expenses assigned to this Category automatically marked as COGS moving forward

 - COGS appear in the Cost of Goods Sold section under Income on the Profit & Loss Report rather than under general operating Expenses